ministryofjustice/security-guidance/policies/privileged-user-guide.md

 ## Contact details

- - Contact the Cyber Assistance Team for advice: [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk)

- - Contact the Technology Service Desk to report a suspected incident: 0800 917 5148.
+- Contact the Technology Service Desk to report a suspected IT incident: Telephone: 0800 917 5148.

- - Contact the MoJ Group Security Team to report non-technology incidents - [mailto:mojgroupsecurity@justice.gov.uk](mojgroupsecurity@justice.gov.uk)
+- Contact the MoJ Security Team for further advice and to report other security incidents: [Security@justice.gov.uk](mailto:Security@justice.gov.uk)